lflenley/logistic_growth/README.md

   - 'project.Rproj': contains detail about the settings used by R in this project
   - package-versions.txt': contains list of the packages needed for this analysis
   - 'experiment1.csv': contains dataset from experiment 1; showing the population size (N) at time t; from t=0 to t=4980
-  - ' plot_data.R': contains an R script for an initial plot of the data, and for a graph of the log-transformed data
+  - 'plot_data.R': contains an R script for an initial plot of the data, and for a graph of the log-transformed data
   - 'fit_linear_model.R': contains R script to estimate model parameters (N0, k & r) using 2 linear approximations
   - 'plot_data_and_model.R': contains R script combining model parameters into a function for logistic growth, and plots the data & function
   - 'plot_logistic_and_exponential_model.R': contains an R script for graphs comparing how experiment results compare to the exponential growth function and the logistic growth function